-Read this manual before fitting or operating the machine.
-Whenever any doubt exists contact your dealer or the McConnel Service Department for assistance.
+Read this manual before fitting or operating the machine or accessory.
+Whenever any doubt exists contact your local dealer or the McConnel Service Department for assistance.

-Use only Genuine McConnel Parts on McConnel equipment and machines.
+Only use 'Genuine McConnel Parts' on McConnel machinery and equipment.

-DEFINITIONS - The following definitions apply throughout this manual:
+DEFINITIONS: The following definitions apply throughout this manual;